TigersWay/eleventy-plugin-ancestry/README.md

 - `children`: Gives access to the folder or subfolders `collections.all` elements.
 - `sorted`: Allows to sort any collection with a deep property.

+- `ancestors`(v0.5): Gives access to the parents/ancestors of the elements

 #### Notes

 - As of today, the use of `_index` (to allow easier search of parent) is not included in Eleventy [#1057](https://github.com/11ty/eleventy/issues/1057) & [#774](https://github.com/11ty/eleventy/issues/774).<br>